Thousands of creative leaders manage their agencies with Workamajig.

 A centralized document sharing platform - like Workamajig - can bring consistency to your knowledge sharing

 Imagine getting a new client and instead of wondering what to do next, you have a ready-to-use roadmap.
-You just plug in details of the new project and you’re ready to start.
+You just plug in the details of the new project and you’re ready to start.

 In short, adopting a project management framework helps you:

 Perhaps the biggest reason to adopt a project management framework is simple: everyone else already has one.
-If your agency skips creating its own framework, you'll quickly find yourself outbid and outperformed by better organized competitors.
+If your agency skips creating its own framework, you'll quickly find yourself outbid and outperformed by better-organized competitors.

 A refined project management framework can be a powerful competitive advantage.
 Adopt one as soon as you can.